Connection Topics

 - Read an article (or watch a video) for the day an article is posted (see list below)

-- Participate in the class pop quiz on lecture (using plickers)
+- Participate in group discussions and the class pop quiz on lecture (using plickers or otherwise)

-Note: Many articles in this list are from New York Times.
+Note: Some articles in this list are from New York Times.
 Wellesley community has access to NYT through our library subscription.
 Sign up before trying to read the articles.

 -